trhallam/dataicer/README.md

 the meta information for the object saved and a `meta.json` file which contains information about the system state at the time the archive was created.

-The `deice` command can be passed the path to an archive (it does not require a handler).
-And will reload all of the arguments into a dictionary.
+The `deice` command can be used to reload all of the arguments into a dictionary.

 ```
-state = deice("my_archive")
+state = dh.deice()
 state["nparr"]

     array([0., 0., 0., 0., 0., 0., 0., 0., 0., 0.])